 1. My cat’s never had any infections before; can I assume she has a higher resistance?

-No, just because your cat has always been healthy doesn’t mean she’s protected.
+No, just because your cat has always appeared healthy doesn’t mean she’s protected.
 Age is a significant risk factor of FeLV and FIV.
 Because retroviruses can be spread “vertically” (from mother to offspring) kittens can be infected very early.
 The virus can reproduce very rapidly in kittens and cause severe disease among young cats.
 Some infected cats manage to suppress the virus for a time.
 Both viruses can have long periods before the actual onset of symptoms.
-Similarly both viruses can result in chronic carrier states where the cat may be free of clinical signs but is shedding infective virus1.
+Similarly both viruses can result in chronic carrier states where the cat may be free of clinical signs – in other words, appear outwardly healthy, but is shedding infective virus1.

 2. All cats have the same risk of infection right?